kataho/sorted-tab-history/README.md

 **Sort Rank : External Select** - Sorting priority rank of activation of a tab item (by other tab item selecting feature)

+**Sort Rank : Open** - Sorting priority rank of addition of new tab item

 **Sort Rank : Cursor Move** - Sorting priority rank of cursor move on an editor

 **Sort Rank : Change** - Sorting priority rank of content change of an editor